Newsstand Menu

 “The tools that people use to try to understand these models have been largely coming from other fields like computer vision or natural language processing.
 While they can be useful, they’re not optimal for genomics.
 What we did with SQUID was leverage decades of quantitative genetics knowledge to help us understand what these deep neural networks are learning.”

 SQUID works by first generating a library of over 100,000 variant DNA sequences.
 It then analyzes the library of mutations and their effects using a program called MAVE-NN (Multiplex Assays of Variant Effects Neural Network).
 This tool allows scientists to perform thousands of virtual experiments simultaneously.
 In effect, they can “fish out” the algorithms behind a given AI’s most accurate predictions.
 Their computational “catch” could set the stage for experiments that are more grounded in reality.
-CSHL Associate Professor Justin Kinney, a co-author of the study, explains:
+CSHL Associate Professor Justin Kinney, a co-principal investigator of the study, explains:

 “In silico [virtual] experiments are no replacement for actual laboratory experiments.
 Nevertheless, they can be very informative.
 They can help scientists form hypotheses for how a particular region of the genome works or how a mutation might have a clinically relevant effect.”